-C. Must not reproduce the Services official emblem or insignia without the Directors approval (see 041
+C. Must not reproduce the Services official emblem or insignia without the Directors approval (see 041 for more information).

 D. May only wear approved nameplates/cloth nametags with the uniform.
 Cloth nametags are sewn on appropriate garments for employees.
 The cloth nametags are available on the poplin and work shirts

 and can be sewn on to outerwear.
 Wildlife Inspectors may only wear metal nameplates (see 452 FW 1).
 If not sewn on, uniformed employees receive two nameplates bought with station funds.

 (1) Wear nameplates centered 6mm (Ό) above the right pocket flap on standard uniform shirts.
 You dont have to wear a nameplate with the polo shirt, but if you do, place the nameplate on the opposite side of the logo at a point Ό above where the logo is.